fadiatamny/BatBot/README.md

 -   IP Watcher - dynamically notify when ip changes and shows it as status message
 -   Rating Service - allows users to rate multiple things in predefined categories
--   Music Bot - allows queueing music tracks in a voice-channel, based off discord-player
+-   Music Bot - allows queueing music tracks in a voice-channel, using discord-music-player plugin